Sid Barnes: First-class cricket

 Barnes had come to the attention of the New South Wales selectors by the 1936–37 season and was included as twelfth man in the side to play the visiting English side, taking a catch on the boundary to dismiss Stan Worthington.
 He made his first-class debut in the final Sheffield Shield match of the season, against South Australia at the Sydney Cricket Ground.
 Batting at number five, Barnes scored 31 and 44, twice being dismissed LBW by the leg spinner Frank Ward.
 Whilst fielding, Barnes managed to find himself in controversy again, running out Vic Richardson, the opposition captain, after the end of the over was called.
 The square leg umpire had not heard the call of "Over" and upheld the appeal, much to the disgust of Richardson.
-The New South Wales captain Stan McCabe, whom Barnes idolised, withdrew the appeal.
+The New South Wales captain Stan McCabe, whom Barnes idolized, withdrew the appeal.

 Barnes was selected for New South Wales for the opening match of the 1937–38 season against Queensland making 68 in a rain-affected match.
 Against the touring New Zealanders, Barnes fell just short of his maiden first-class century, scoring 97.
 He appeared to have reached the landmark when scoring 127 not out against Western Australia, but the New South Wales Cricket Association retrospectively deemed the match to be not of first-class status, angering Barnes.
 He finally scored his maiden first-class century (110) against Victoria in the final game of the season, completing his hundred while bleeding profusely after being struck on the jaw by a ball delivered by Ernie McCormick.
 As a result of his performances over the season (scoring over 800 runs, averaging 50.56), Barnes was selected as the youngest member of the Australian cricket team to tour England in 1938.